GVSU teaches nine modern and classical languages.

 Teaching Certification.
 Language students have the option to seek teaching certification in French, Latin, German, and Spanish.

-B.A.
-Cognate in language study.
+Foreign language requirement.
 In addition to basic skills and general education requirements, the B.A.
 (Bachelor of Arts) degree requires a third-semester proficiency in a foreign language.

 Placement tests are available to students with pre-college competence in a foreign language who desire advanced placement or waiver of the foreign language requirement.

-Students who place out of the 202 (fourth semester) may take any three-credit language course and use it to fulfill the World Perspectives requirement:
+Students who place out of the 202 (fourth semester) may take any three-credit language course and use it to fulfill the Global Perspectives requirement: